 This year’s HSSTCM competition was held within the framework of the 34th Panhellenic Conference on Solid State Physics and Materials Science, during September 2019 in Patras.

 The 1st Prize was awarded to Mr. George Chatzigiannakis (IPP Materials Science and Technology, NTUA) for his thesis on the “Development of optoelectronic devices based on Si/ZnO nanoheterostructures".
-Mr. Chatzigiannakis will represent us at the FEMS European competition to be held at the junior EUROMAT conference in Granada, Spain in July 2020.

 The 2nd prize went to Ms. Adamantia Kosma (MSc in Materials Physics, NCSR) for her thesis on “Calculations of spin transport properties on topological insulator surfaces doped with magnetic defects".